franzejr/best-ruby/README.md

 > protected methods?
 Do you know what they’re really about?
 Really?
 Are you sure?
 [Eloquent Ruby](http://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional/dp/0321584104)

-Ruby is a tricky language, you can check some tricks [here](https://github.com/franzejr/ruby-tricks).
-Using tricks and tips and Ruby itself you can make good refactorings in your code.

 > Absolutely the best way to learn to write idiomatic Ruby code is to read idiomatic Ruby code.
 [Eloquent Ruby](http://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional/dp/0321584104)

 This repository aims to help everyone to write a more idiomatic, clean and tricky ruby code and also try to join a bunch of good refactoring techniques.
 You can add your own technique or paste it from some website(do not forget the source, of course).
 All the tricks are in the /tricks folder.